ZanderSparrow/magic-api/README.md

 ## Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

-This is just a basic example, and you can add more information as needed.
-You may also want to include information about authentication, error handling, and any other features of your API.